ncstate-sat/popover/README.md

 - Make it easy to switch scroll strategies
 - Review API consistency with Angular Material
 - Stop patching globally Rx
-- Support other methods of building overlays
+- Support other methods of building popovers
 - Allow more configurability to the focus trap